menshikow/monologue/README.md

   - [ ] **UI:** React chat interface with collapsible "Thought Process" accordion.
   - [ ] **Workers:** Offload inference to Web Workers for non-blocking UI.

+## Acknowledgements

+This project was built with ❤️ using Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) as a core reference for the Transformer implementation and training loop.

 ## License